chirag04/react-native-in-app-utils/Readme.md

 This works on both react native and backend server, you should setup a cron job that run everyday to check if the receipt is still valid

 ## Free trial period for in-app-purchase
-There is noting to set up related to this library.
+There is nothing to set up related to this library.
 Instead, If you want to set up a free trial period for in-app-purchase, you have to set it up at iTunes Connect > your app > your in-app-purchase > free trial period (say 3-days or any period you can find from the pulldown menu)